Introduction to Systematic Reviews and Meta-analysis

 Who the course is intended for

 This course is designed for clinicians, researchers, public health specialists and other health care professionals who want to perform and/or evaluate systematic reviews and meta-analyses.
 The course predominantly focuses on systematic reviews of healthcare interventions, although much of the material translates to systematic reviews in other areas.
-Sessions examine issues in systematic reviews and meta-analyses of observational studies and network meta-analysis.
+Sessions examine issues in systematic reviews and meta-analyses of observational studies.

 - Why we need systematic reviews and meta-analyses.